turingschool/front-end-curriculum/lessons/jquery-dom-traversal-and-manipulation.md

 $('.federalist').removeClass('red');
 ```

 Keeping track of state is hard. jQuery is here to help.
+What if we were in a position where we want to add a class if an element had it, but remove it if it didn't? jQuery's `hasClass` method is certainly helpful in this case.

 ```js
 $('.federalist').hasClass('federalist'); // Returns true, obviously.
 ```

+But, it seems like this is a common pattern and there should be a better way to do this, right?

 The other option is to use `toggleClass`, which will either add or remove the class depending on whether or not the class currently exists.